Quantum classification of the MNIST dataset with Slow Feature Analysis: The quantum classifier

-We also recorded in Table \ref{tableresults} the accuracy of our classifier when instead of the condition number $\kappa$ we use a conditioning threshold $\kappa_t$ which improves the running time by a factor of 2.
-The threshold of the conditioning number of $X$ is chosen to retain 99.5\% of the singular values.
-In this case, the accuracy for polynomial expansion 2 remains practically unchanged, while for polynomial expansion 3 there is a small decline, with the maximum becoming $98.2\%$.
-We can increase this accuracy in the following way: instead of running the classifier once, we run it a few times (around 10) and do a majority vote before labelling the new data point.
+We also tested the accuracy of our classifier when instead of the condition number $\kappa$ we use a condition threshold $\kappa_t$ (i.e. we discarded singular values of the matrices below a certain threshold, which we vary between 30 and 200).
+This usually improves the running time by a factor of 2 while keeping the accuracy unchanged.
+The threshold of the condition number of $X$ is chosen to retain 99.5\% of the singular values.
+In this case, the accuracy for polynomial expansion 2 remains practically unchanged, while for polynomial expansion 3 there is a small decline, with the maximum becoming $98.2\%$ for PCA dimension 30.
+We can boost again the accuracy in the following way: instead of running the classifier once, we run it a few times (around 10) and do a majority vote before labelling the new data point.
 This increases the accuracy of polynomial expansion 3 a bit, for example for PCA 36, the accuracy goes from $97.7\%$ to $97.9\%$.
 Note that while we tried to optimize the parameters in order to achieve the best possible accuracy, it is very probable there are even better parameters that in practice can be found by a hyper-parameter tuning algorithm.
-This could further increase the accuracy of the quantum classifier.
+This could further increase the accuracy of the quantum classifier.\\